josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 (In the middle of all this, Pressable, a separate host Automattic owns, started offering promos to help people migrate to them from WP Engine.
 That alone should be majorly headline-grabbing, but Matt's abuses up to this point are so egregious it barely even registers on the scale.)

 _You don't hurt users because you're beefing with their host_.

-You don't bomb civilians because they live near a criminal, you don't shoot at innocent bystanders because a terrorist is hiding behind them, and you don't fire the Death Star because you disagree with Alderaan's government.
+You don't put innocent bystanders in harm's way.

 It no longer matters what this was all about at that point, or whether you were originally right or not. _You are irreversibly the bad guy now_.